Heated Bird Baths

 It's been the hottest Jan 1st on record in Melbourne Australia.

 Howard bent some aluminum into a flat scoop shape, nailed it onto a 4' pole then went up into the roof space.
-It was as hot as a sauna.

-He reached down into the wall cavity, scooped the bird up and handed it to me.
-I held it gently, cupped in my hands.
-The bird didn't seem injured but was very still, as if in shock.
+He reached down into the wall cavity, scooped the bird up, and handed it to me.
+I held it gently and cupped it in my hands.

-I struggled down the ladder holding the bird.
 While I waited for Howard to get a small box, I realized my pulse rate was soaring.
-I sat down focusing on my breath which became slower and deeper as I calmed down.

 Then the bird started trembling as if it was thawing out from the shock (a natural response to trauma or extreme threat).
-I stayed 'present', as if meditating.
+I stayed "present" as if meditating.

 I continued to just notice each moment as it emerged: noticing my breathing, my emotions, noticing my shifting responses to the bird.

-I do the same thing when I am with a distressed person.
 The theory is that both people become calmer through this non-verbal contingent communication.

 After a minute or so, the baby bird stopped shaking and without agitation, started calling out again, like it did when it was inside the wall.

-As I put the bird into a small box lined with paper towel, I placed his feet on my finger.
-The bird grabbed it like a perch which means it's a fledging - a bird just learning how to fly.
+As I put the bird into a small box lined with a paper towel, I placed his feet on my finger.

 We took it outside and placed the box up high, out of reach of any cats.
-The mother bird started responding to it's calls and flapped around excitedly.
-We left them alone for 10 minutes.

 Click here to add your own comments